Fresh-Technology/mobile-ui-interview-project/README.md

 ### Disclaimer

-We are not looking for this to be something on which you spend a great deal of time; our Engineers estimate that this should take no longer than two-to-three hours of coding.
+We are not looking for this to be something on which you spend a great deal of time; our Engineers estimate that this should take no longer than three-to-four hours of coding.
 Ultimately, this project acts as an additional criterion to be used to differentiate candidates and to better demonstrate candidate technical capabilities.

 ## Requirements